axieax/urlview.nvim/README.md

 # 🔎 urlview.nvim

-A [Neovim](https://neovim.io) plugin which displays all URLs in a buffer, using the built-in `vim.ui.select` or [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) as a picker.
+UrlView is a [Neovim](https://neovim.io) plugin which displays links from a variety of contexts (from a buffer, Packer plugin URLs), using the built-in `vim.ui.select` or [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) as a picker.
 These entries can also be selected to be brought up in your browser.

 > Please note that currently, this plugin only detects URLs beginning with a HTTP(s) or www prefix, but there are plans to support a more general pattern, see [Roadmap](https://github.com/axieax/urlview.nvim/issues/3).